 Parking and Security of Aircraft: Aircraft shall be parked only in areas on the Airport prescribed for such use.
-Aircraft shall not be left unattended unless secured or within a hangar.
-Aircraft with APU running or GPU connected and running must be attended at all times.
+Aircraft shall not be left unattended unless secured, locked or rendered inoperable as well as secured with proper tie downs or within a hangar.
+Aircraft with Auxiliary Power Unit (APU) running, or Ground Power Unit (GPU) connected and running must be attended at all times.
 Aircraft owners shall be held responsible for any damage resulting from failure to comply with this rule.

 Pushback Procedures: The Department requires a minimum ground crew of three (3) persons including two wing walkers during Aircraft pushbacks.
-Wing walkers shall use lighted wands during hours of darkness, inclement weather and for marshalling at the gate areas
+Wing walkers shall use lighted wands during hours of darkness, inclement weather and for marshalling at the gate areas.